“being ‘feminist’ or ‘liberated’ does not always look like ‘being American.'”

 Liz: And let’s not forget that going to Riyadh is not easy, because Riyadh is a four-hour drive, each way.
 And keep in mind, we are not legally supposed to be driving to any of these appointments.
 Which would theoretically mean having our husbands drive us, which wasn’t always possible because many of these offices are only open during work hours, so it meant hiring a driver to take us to each place.
 And that cost adds up.
 Unless you’re willing to just… risk it… and drive yourself… and, well, no comment there.

 Cami: Anyway…once we got our appointments, we then had to go to the driving school to take our test.
 And before we could take the test, we had to have our documents reviewed, AGAIN, and then finally, we had to present them to the only man at the driving school for his final approval.
 Of course.
-And he was in this massive room with this man behind a huge desk, and everything looked so official.
+And he was in this massive room behind a huge desk, and everything looked so official.
 It was so intimidating.
 But he stamped our papers!

 Liz: And then we had to go take the driving test.
 I think the test was driving forward, making a U-turn, parallel parking, and then reversing into a parking spot, which I was totally not prepared for and not very skilled at!
 Also, there were no backup cameras.